 Isolation is the term used for people diagnosed with the disease who need to limit their contact.
 It keeps people infected with COVID-19 away from healthy people to prevent the sickness from spreading.

-The health department will continue to monitor our community for cases and follow the guidance from other agencies regarding isolation and quarantine.
+The health department will continue to monitor our community for cases and follow the guidance from the Centers for Disease Control for isolation and quarantine reccomendations.

 We are mindful that the public health policies and interventions necessary to slow the spread of COVID-19 are affecting all parts of society and our daily lives.
 These disruptions, coupled with the fear of not knowing what may come, are resulting in increased stress and anxiety for many.